-Maasailand is home to East Africa’s tourism industry
+Maasailand is home to East Africa’s wildlife tourism industry

 Tourism in Maasailand today is in a state of crisis

-Tourism is the leading foreign exchange earner in Kenya and Tanzania today, bringing over a million people a year to Kenya alone, mainly to see wildlife in the reserves and parks listed above.
-But in spite of the enormous economic benefits of tourism of governments, the industry poses serious threats to the environment, wildlife and culture of the Maasai people.
+But in spite of the enormous economic benefits of tourism to East Africa, the industry poses serious threats to the environment, wildlife and culture of the Maasai people.
 Wildlife harassment, off-the-road driving, pollution, noise, and other unprofessional, unacceptable, and dangerous behavior by local guides and drivers that endanger both wildlife and tourists are a common occurrence.
-The situation is particularly disconcerting since non-Maasai tour operators are unregulated and typically uneducated about Maasai culture.
 Unregulated development has flourished to the point where the carrying capacity of the environment is exceeded; water is overused and polluted, making it inaccessible to local communities.
 Greater threats are posed by unregulated conservancies that occupy former grazing land, leading to cattle grazing inside the Maasai Mara Game Reserve (MMGR) and subsequent animal/human conflict.

 Tourism in Maasailand is also an Opportunity